Henry Maurice Platnauer: Career

 Platnauer was educated at the City of London School and at the London University.
 His academic interests lay in mineralogy and he worked with the Natural History collections of the British Museum for eight years before being appointed to the position of Keeper of the Yorkshire Museum in 1883, a role he held until 1904.
 Through this role he subsequently served as a Vice-President of the Yorkshire Philosophical Society from 1905 and was elected as an honorary member of the YPS in 1935.

 Platnauer served as a Volunteer soldier in the Second Boer War and later served in the Territorial Army.
 During the First World War he served with the rank of Captain and was primarily involved with training units.
-He and his wife left York in 1912 to live in Bournemouth, where he stayed until her death in 1920, after which he returned to London.
+He and his wife Mary Ann (nee Wilson) left York in 1912 to live in Bournemouth, where he stayed until her death in 1920, after which he returned to London.
 Their son, Maurice Platnauer, was a Vice-Principal of Brasenose College, Oxford.